darcyclarke/rawkit/README.md

 **rawkit** grabs the chrome inspector URL returned from the `node --inspect` command and immediately opens devtools.
 No more *clicking*, *selecting*, *copying*/*pasting* or *navigating*.
 Just run the command and jump into debugging.

-## [Currently In-Development]

-Proof-of-concept is working, polish, tests and some other tweaks should be ready soon.
-Clone, fork or install at your own risk.

 ### Installation

 ```bash